mplex/multigraph/README.md

 <br />

-The network is symmetric and the default layout of the function is circular.

 Check also out the [vector image](figs/floflies.pdf) of this multigraph, and *note that with vector graphics the rendering may vary according to the device used.*

 <br />